chargehive/configuration/docs/connectors/connector.md

 APIUsername | API Username from your PayPal API settings
 APIPassword | API Password from your PayPal API settings
 APISignature | API Signature from your PayPal API settings
-SupportedCurrencies | The currencies setup to be accepted in your PayPal account in an array (e.g. ["GBP", "USD", "EUR"])
+SupportedCurrencies | The currencies setup to be accepted in your PayPal account in an array, in standard three character format  (e.g. ["GBP", "USD", "EUR"])
 CardinalProcessorID | Your Processor Identification Code assigned by Cardinal when you registered
 CardinalMerchantID | Your Merchant Identification Code assigned by Cardinal when you registered
 CardinalTransactionPw | Your Cardinal Password as you configured it in Cardinal